bcnmy/docs/partners/unitySDK.md

 ---
-sidebar_label: "Lync"
+sidebar_label: "Unity SDK"
 sidebar_position: 5
 ---

-# Lync Documentation
+# Lync - Unity SDK

 Introducing the LYNC Account Abstraction SDK – a pioneering no-code solution designed for seamless integration into the gaming world of Web3.
 Developed in collaboration with Lync, this SDK is your gateway to simplified and efficient gamer onboarding.
 With the LYNC AA SDK, game developers can now offer players effortless login options through social media accounts, digital wallets, email, and more.